 The Sindbar family is a scion of a noble house of Minas Ithil.
-They were rich merchants but otherwise had little importance in this great city until Porothir Sindbar married Melloriel, daughter of a lord of one of Gondor's most remote fields in the northern Pinnath Gelin.
-The symbol of the family is a grey tower, circular and roofed.
+They were rich merchants but otherwise had little importance in this great city until Porothir Sindbar married Melloriel, daughter of a lord of one of Gondor's most remote fiefs in the northern Pinnath Gelin.
+The symbol of the family is a grey tower, circular and roof ed.
 To this Melloriel has recently added a gold ring.

-7.23 THE FELLOWSHIPS
+7.2.3 THE FELLOWSHIPS

 There are twenty-eight Fellowships in Minas Anor.
-These are akin to Medieval guilds and the Edfreahir of the northmen but are far less restrictive and formal.
+These are akin to medieval guilds and the Edfreahir of the Northmen but are far less restrictive and formal.
 Effectively they serve two purposes: to gather together workers producing similar sorts of goods so that the economies of having a communal workplace are achieved, and also to provide a fellowship, a sort of club that workers in that industry can join in order to gain political and social benefits.
-The social benefits include looking after widows and orphans of workers and, on a lighter note, revelries and gettogethers of like-minded fellows after a hard day's work.
+The social benefits include looking after widows and orphans of workers and, on a lighter note, revelries and get-togethers of like-minded fellows after a hard day's work.
 There are no inns and taverns in Minas Anor, for everyone sups in their Fellowship Hall or some other communal place.
-(The political benefits and organization of the Fellowships are described in section 8.4.)
+(The political benefits and organization of the Fellowships are described in Section 8.3.)